Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Introduction

 \section{Introduction}

 Forward-backward stochastic differential equations (FBSDEs) are a class of coupled stochastic differential equation systems consisting of forward stochastic differential equations (SDEs) and backward stochastic differential equations (BSDEs).
 FBSDEs are not only an important theoretical research direction in probability theory but also a powerful tool for solving many practical problems in finance, control, physics, and other fields.
-In the field of finance, FBSDEs can be used to solve pricing problems for complex financial derivatives.
+In the financial area, we can solve pricing problems for complex financial derivatives using FBSDEs.
 Unlike the traditional Black-Scholes pricing model, FBSDEs can accommodate realistic situations such as default risk and non-tradable underlying assets, leading to more accurate pricing.
+The standard maximum principle in stochastic control adopts FBSDEs to characterize the optimal control.
 In addition, FBSDEs have widespread applications in risk management and financial engineering \cite{Brigo2014, E2019, Beck2023, Germain2021}.

-In terms of theoretical research, studying the properties of solutions to FBSDEs is an important problem.
-Pardoux and Tang provided a new approach for solving FBSDEs by establishing a connection between FBSDEs and partial differential equations (PDEs).
-Based on this approach, solving FBSDEs can be transformed into solving PDEs, which can then be solved using numerical methods such as finite element methods, finite difference methods, or sparse grid methods.
-In terms of numerical computation, the solution to FBSDEs is often presented in the form of conditional expectations, thus requiring the numerical computation of nested conditional expectations.
-Some commonly used methods are mentioned in the literature, including Monte Carlo methods, quantization tree methods, methods based on Malliavin calculus or kernel estimation regression, function space projection methods, integration methods in Wiener space, and Wiener chaos expansion methods.
-Among these, the function space projection method and the Wiener chaos expansion method have advantages in terms of computational complexity, but so far no single method has been able to simultaneously address the issues of dimensionality and accuracy \cite{Bally2003, Bouchard2004, Gobet2005, Crisan2012, Geiss2016}.
+Regarding theoretical research, studying the properties of solutions to FBSDEs is a critical problem, and we are referred to the work \cite{ma_yong_1999} for a comprehensive review of the theory of FBSDEs.
+Pardoux and Tang provided an approach for solving FBSDEs by establishing a connection between FBSDEs and partial differential equations (PDEs) \cite{pardoux_tang_1999}; see also the ``four-step scheme'' approach studied in \cite{ma_protter_1994}.
+Based on this connection, solving FBSDEs can be transformed into solving PDEs, which can then be solved using numerical methods such as finite element, finite difference, or sparse grid methods.
+In terms of numerical computation, the solution to FBSDEs is often presented as conditional expectations, thus requires the numerical computation of nested conditional expectations; some commonly used methods are mentioned in the literature, including Monte Carlo methods, quantization tree methods, methods based on Malliavin calculus or kernel estimation regression, function space projection methods, integration methods in Wiener space, and Wiener chaos expansion methods.
+Among these, the function space projection method and the Wiener chaos expansion method have advantages in terms of computational complexity, but so far no single method has been able to simultaneously address the issues of dimensionality and accuracy simultaneously \cite{Bally2003, Bouchard2004, Gobet2005, Crisan2012, Geiss2016}.